MadisonViaLux/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach doesn't return anything like .map does.

 2. What is the difference between a function and a method?

+A function is a block of code made to run a procedure to return a certain output.
+A Method is a function that oporates inside or via an Object.

 3. What is closure?

+Closure is when a function that's deep inside it's scope is able to access an outer function and use it's variables.

 4. Describe the four rules of the 'this' keyword.

+* 1. Global Scope means the "this" will read past our code into the browser itself to find the item it is trying to define.

+* 2. Implicit Binding is like Global
+Scope, but when you are calling for it, you use the object you want to call, and then a dot, then the function (or
+Method as it is also called) that is
+INDIDE the object you are calling, then a proporty you want for that function, and then whatever is left of the dot is what the "this" is bound too.

+* 3. BINDING takes the 'this' from a function and allows it to be bound to an object.

+* 4. Explicit Bonding alows you to bond in detail.

 5. Why do we need super() in an extended class?

+Because it summarizes the `.call` function and implies `this` method making it simplier to write.

 ## Project Set up